marina601/team11-CI-Christmas-Hackathon/README.md

 #### User Stories:
 _Generic (Guest/Public) User:_
-* As a Generic User, I want to...
+* As a Generic User, I want to see what this app does, how it works and to

 _Registers (Logged in) User:_
-* As a Registered User, I want to...
+* As a Registered User, I want to:
+* see the wishes I have made in my profile
+* create wishes to be sent to a family member or friend

 _Developer:_
 * As a Developer, I want to...